Staff Bubble Glass Pendant Chandelier

 Manufacturer: Staff & Schwarz Leuchtenwerke GMBH, Lemgo, Germany.

-Other versions: Made in 3 different sizes and used in many forms.
-Also made as a wall lamp, 1 pendent light.
-3 different sizes ceiling lights, table lamps and more.
+Other versions: This Staff bubble glass pendant chandelier exists in 3 different sizes and made in many forms.
+Also made as a wall lamp and a single pendent lamp.
+3 different sizes flush mounts, table lamps and more.
 Also made quadrangular.
 A flush mount or wall lamp can be found here on Vintageinfo.

 Model number: P105 – 60 watt.